Dewey Brundage

-Jean Dewey Brundage (born October 1, 1931 – July 7, 2022) was an American former professional football player from Alhambra, California.
+Jean Dewey Brundage (born October 1, 1931 – July 7, 2022) was an American professional football player who was a defensive end for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the BYU Cougars.

 Background

 Early life

-Brundage was born as the youngest of four children to Frank and Georgia Brundage on October 1, 1931.
+Brundage was born in Alhambra, California, as the youngest of four children to Frank and Georgia Brundage on October 1, 1931.

 Career

-Brundage played for Brigham Young University as an end for the Brigham Young Cougars.
+Brundage played for Brigham Young University as an end for the Cougars.
 He was nominated in 1953 for the Associated Press all-America football team.
 He was a defensive end (#83) for the Pittsburgh Steelers of the NFL for one season in 1954, before being inducted into the US Army in early 1955.
-He acted as coach for the Manti High School Templars from 1980-1981 with a season score of 3 wins and 15 losses.
+He acted as coach for the Manti High School Templars from 1980 to 1981 with a season score of 3 wins and 15 losses.

 Personal life

 He is married to Katherine Brundage and has four children.

 Death

-He passed away on July 7, 2022 in Orem, Utah.
+He died on July 7, 2022, in Orem, Utah.